[This post was originally published on 6th April 2021. It has been updated on 30th Aug 2022.]

 Challenges Posed by Outlook While Using Padding

-1. The problem with Outlook is that it does not consider <div> tags and the padding attributes.
+1. The problem with Outlook is that it does not consider <div> tags and the HTML padding attributes.

 As a result, all the HTML padding specifications within those tags will be meaningless.
 To avoid these mishaps in emails, you must use <table> tags and specify all the spacing dimensions therein.

 2. Padding in paragraphs is not compatible with Outlook 2007 and Outlook 2010.